drivendataorg/intro-to-reproducible-ml/README.md

 ```bash
 conda install nbautoexport --channel conda-forge
 ```
 Then you can register `nbautoexport` to run in our repo while using Jupyter Notebook or Jupyter Lab.
 ```bash
 nbautoexport install
 ```
-In a new repository, you'd also run `nbautoexport configure notebooks/` to set up that directory by generating a `.nbautoexport` file.
-In this case, we've already done that.
+In a new repository, you'd normally also run `nbautoexport configure notebooks/` to set up that directory by generating a `.nbautoexport` file.
+For this repo, we've already done that.

 ### Running the notebook